To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 About The ALS Association

 The ALS Association is the only organization leading the fight to discover a cure for ALS from all angles - through robust research, care, and public policy programs.
-Our solution is an integrated approach that will lead us to viable treatments and cure for this disease.
+Our solution is an integrated approach that will lead us to viable treatments and cure for this terrible disease.

 RESEARCH | The ALS Association is at the forefront of the global research effort funding over $138 million in research and clinical management projects.
 To maximize results, The Association channels our funding, made possible through the generous support of donors, into global research projects focused on six tightly-related areas: